robinhouston/linear-logic-without-units/README.md

 be interesting to publish the full source, especially since the university web page where the PDF was hosted has been taken down.

-I am hoping to get the source tidied up enough that it can be submitted to the arXiv.
-I’ll probably have to change it to use a non-proprietary font before I can do that, though: at the moment I do not have rights to all the files needed to build it.
+If you want to compile it but you don’t have Minion Pro, then you can add the `nominion` option to the documentclass:

+    \documentclass[12pt,nominion]{robinthesis}

+The `braids.sty` package might be independently useful: look at `braid-examples.tex` for a simple example of how to use it.